juanbeleno/public_projects/day_trading/README.md

 # Day Trading

-I'm starting this project to try to earn money by day trading three tickets: $APPL, $NVDA, and $TSLA.
+I'm starting this project to try to earn money by day trading three tickets: $AAPL, $NVDA, and $TSLA.
 I choose those tickets because many people in the Reddit group of `r/Daytrading` use those stocks.
 I think it's because each of them is a leading ticket for different markets: Consumer Electronics, Semiconductors, and Auto Manufacturers.
 Tickets with high levels of volume for trading probably are easier to predict.

 ## Dataset